Skip to Content

 In fact, YOU might be giving your German Shepherd his own stress and anxiety, causing him to be more clingy!

-Without even noticing you’re doing it, you might be making your dog nervous and anxious, which is why he clings to your side like a lost puppy.
 He doesn’t know what’s going on or why you’re worried, but he knows he can go to you for love and support, and he also likes to comfort you in his own little way.

 4. It’s In Your German Shepherd’s Genes

-German Shepherds are known for being brave, loyal, and protective and make an ideal good first dog, as long as you have the time to devote to them.
-They’re also extremely intelligent, easy to train, and often used as family pets and working dogs!
+German Shepherds are known for being brave, loyal, and protective.
+They make an ideal first dog, as long as you have the time to devote to them.

 Since being a working dog is in their genes, they’re used to developing a strong attachment to one person.
 Remember, German Shepherds were initially bred to herd sheep and other livestock and to work alongside one person.

-“If you have wondered why your GSD nudges your ankles or the back of your leg with his nose, he is “herding you,” usually because he wants you to continue playing!”
+“If you have wondered why your GSD nudges your ankles or the back of your leg with his nose, he is “herding you,” usually because he wants you to continue playing!” – World of Dogz

 It’s, therefore, in your German Shepherd’s genes to be highly loyal to one person they depend on, and that person may also rely on them to do their job – primarily if they are a working dog.